 Caernarfon Castle’s Towers

-The castle comprised 4 main towers; The Black Tower, Chamberlain Tower, Eagle Tower and Queen’s Tower.
+Caernarfon castle is comprised of 4 main towers; Black Tower, Chamberlain Tower, Eagle Tower and Queen’s Tower.
 Unusual polygonal towers were the order of the day here, with the Eagle Tower being the most impressive of these.
 You will also note the colour-coded stones carefully arranged in bands.
+The fortress was incredibly grand by design: the ten-sided Eagle Tower alone measures more than 10m across at its base and would have had more than three floors and countless annexes throughout.

 These were originally used as accommodation blocks.
 There were also two halls and two gateways with strong gatehouses.